 Digital archives are a rich resource for knowledge preservation, exchange and dissemination.
 Digital technologies offer us new ways to understand, interpret and model the past.

-In studying Digital Archaeology at York you will join a department that has been at the forefront of researching and developing archaeological computing applications since the early days of digital practice in the field.
-We host Internet Archaeology, the first online peer-reviewed e-journal for archaeology.
-We also house the Archaeological Data Service, the largest and oldest repository for archaeological data in the world.
+At York, we've been at the forefront of researching and developing archaeological computing applications since the early days of digital practice in the field.
+We host Internet Archaeology, the first online peer-reviewed e-journal for archaeology, as well as the Archaeological Data Service, the largest and oldest repository for archaeological data in the world.

 Informality is one of our distinctive qualities - the atmosphere in our department is friendly, supportive and enthusiastic.
 We want you to develop your potential and thrive at York.